KnpLabs/KnpMenuBundle/Resources/doc/03-Twig-Integration.markdown

 followed by the name of your service.

-Here is a complete but simple example for a Menu named `main`, used as your main navigation for the whole page (expecting you have a `MainBundle` where you store all your menus).
+Here is a complete but simple example for a Menu named `main`, used as your main navigation for the whole page (expecting you have a `MyBundle` where you store all your menus).

 Enable both Dependency Injection extensions in your `config.yml`:

     # app/config/config.yml
     main.menu: ~
-    menu.twig: ~
+    knplabs_menu.twig: ~

 Create a Dependency Injection `MainExtension` and a `menuLoad()` function:

-    <?php // src/MyVendor/MainBundle/DependencyInjection/MainExtension.php
+    <?php // src/MyVendor/MyBundle/DependencyInjection/MainExtension.php

-    namespace MyVendor\MainBundle\DependencyInjection;
+    namespace MyVendor\MyBundle\DependencyInjection;

     use Symfony\Component\DependencyInjection\Extension\Extension,
         Symfony\Component\DependencyInjection\Loader\XmlFileLoader,